rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     foobar
     ```

     !!!
-Question "Questions"
+Question

-        What is the difference between the variations of these 2 commands?
-And under what circumstances will they have the same result?:
+        What is the difference between the variations of these 2 commands and under what circumstances will they have the same result?

         - scp me@serverPR:/home/me/myexport.